Golden Globes 2022: See the list of nominees - KRDO

 By Lisa Respers France, CNN

-Nominations for the 79th Annual Golden Globe Awards, celebrating the best in television and film, were revealed.
+Nominations for the 79th Annual Golden Globe Awards, celebrating the best in television and film, were revealed on Monday.

+The movies “The Power of the Dog” and “Belfast” led film nominees, earning seven nods each.
+The HBO drama “Succession” earned the most nominations for TV series with five, followed closely with Apple’s “Ted Lasso” and “The Morning Show” with four nominations each.

 Multiple media partners, including NBC that has previously aired the Golden Globes, have opted not to participate publicly with the ceremony this year because of diversity issues within the Hollywood Foreign Press Association (HFPA), the group behind the event.